-Venue and Invigilators
+Venue and Invigilation

-For information relevant to venue and invigilator requirements refer to Venues and Invigilators.
+For information relevant to venue and invigilation requirements refer to Venues and Invigilators.
 It is the candidate's responsibility to ensure that they can access a College approved venue (refer to the Assessment Venue Requirements - MCQ) on the day of the assessment.
 All candidates undertake the MCQ on the same day and at the same time, regardless of their location.
 Candidates and invigilators will be notified of the assessment start time in Australian Eastern Standard Time (AEST).

-Each candidate and invigilator are advised to check their local time zone and adjust the start time prior to the assessment day.
+Candidates are advised to check their local time zone and adjust the start time prior to the assessment day.